LezaMalik/Int_2023/README.md

 * -L (logical) : Use PWD from environment, even if it contains symbolic links
 * -P (physical)	: Avoid all symbolic links
-* –help	 Display : this help and exit
+* –help	 : this help and exit
 * –version : Output version information and exit